MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/mgmt-rdbms-readme.md

 ms.devlang: python
 ms.service: databaseformysql/postgresql
 ---
-# Microsoft Azure SDK for Python
+# Microsoft Azure RDBMS SDK for Python

 This is the Microsoft Azure RDBMS Management Client Library.
 This package has been tested with Python 2.7, 3.6+.